 Vidaha, Santapa – burning sensation

 Krushnati mamsani – depletion of muscle tissue

 Pragalayati kushtani – sloughing of skin diseases

 Shopha – inflammatory condition

-Dantachyuti – teeth fall
+Dantachyuti – falling of teeth

 Napumsakata – infertility, impotency

 Vali,Palithya, Khalitya – grey hairs, facial wrinkles and hair loss